 An advertiser is the entity on the buying side of the mobile marketing ecosystem.
-When we’re talking about mobile advertising (rather than web advertising), the advertiser is often an app or a brand looking to spread a specific message about their product.
-Advertisers buy ad space from mobile publishers and ad networks, who help them communicate their message to users who would be interested in hearing that message.
+In the context of mobile advertising, the advertiser is often an app or brand looking to spread a specific message about their product (for example, new user acquisition and retargeting campaigns).

-Adjust’s analytics displays the data from advertising campaigns in a single dashboard, helping to determine the effectiveness of mobile advertising campaigns.
+Adjust’s analytics displays the data from advertising campaigns in a single dashboard, helping marketers determine the effectiveness of their mobile advertising campaigns.
 With Adjust, an advertiser can make smart, real-time decisions about highest-value users, most valuable advertising relationships, and the next steps of any marketing campaign.

 Advertisers can also use callbacks to track in-app events, such as purchase events and when a user has added items to their cart.
 This allows advertisers to dive into campaign performance, connecting high ROI with specific campaigns and/or networks.
 To read more about how Adjust helps advertisers, click here.